Rotorsoft/eventually-monorepo/libs/eventually/README.md

 - Removed messages scopes (public/private) and `.withPrivate` builder option.
 TODO - reasons
 - Decoupled `broker` from framework and removed `.withTopic` from builder. **Services should be agnostic of system integrations**.
 A new `./services/broker` service was added as an implementation template for this higher level responsibility.
 - Independent **seed** function in stores, to be called by service bootstrap logic or CI/CD pipelines according to hosting options
-- Stores (and singletons in general) are initialized by factories when invoked for the first time, and those resources are disposed by new **dispose** utility - Removed init/close pattern
+- Stores (and all ports in general) are initialized by factories when invoked for the first time, and those resources are disposed by new **dispose** utility - Removed init/close pattern
 - Use dispose()() in unit tests teardown

 ## Version 5 Breaking Changes